Memorial to Zong

 Pupils and teachers at Lancaster Royal Grammar School have been researching Lancaster’s shipbuilding industry and links to the Transatlantic slave trade.
 See some of their videos here –

-Here, you can watch Memorial to Zong being installed at the Maritime Museum.
-Our doors may be closed for now, but enjoy watching the installation process.
+Watch Memorial to Zong being installed at the Maritime Museum.

 A Digital Encounter with Lubaina Himid